 If you have access to the internet, you can prepare and lodge your tax return online using e-tax.
-It's fast, free and easy, and most refunds are issued within 14 days.
+It's fast, free and easy, and most refunds are issued within 12 business days or less.
 It also provides more extensive information than contained in this guide and allows you to automatically include on your tax return some information that we already know about you.

-Michael D'Ascenzo
+Michael D'Assenzo